Abitibi Power and Paper Company

 Abitibi Power and Paper Company Limited was a forest products business based in Montreal, Quebec, that was founded in 1914.
 The firm was a mainstay of the Canadian newsprint industry in the first half of the 20th century.
 Between 1974 and 1979, Abitibi acquired the Price Company (formerly Price Brothers & Company), and in 1979 Abitibi changed its name to Abitibi-Price Inc.

 In 1997, Abitibi-Price merged with the Stone-Consolidated Corporation to form Abitibi-Consolidated.
-Abitibi-Consoldated merged in 2007 with Bowater to form AbitibiBowater, which changed its name in 2011 to Resolute Forest Products.
+Abitibi-Consolidated merged in 2007 with Bowater to form AbitibiBowater, which changed its name in 2011 to Resolute Forest Products.
 In 2023, Resolute was acquired by the Paper Excellence Group, which had acquired Domtar two years earlier.
 In 2024, Paper Excellence, Resolute, and Domtar merged under the Domtar name.